laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## To Do
 ✅ Provide blocklist for uBlacklist compatibility

-✅ Make blocklist work on other search engines such as DuckDuckGo and Bing (ew)
+✅ Blocklist functionality on DuckDuckGo and Bing (ew)

+✅ Create hosts file for pi-hole/adguard

+❌ Startpage, Ecosia, etc support

 ## Special thanks